auxfuse/Milestone2/README.md

 ### Testing

 Continuous testing for this application was carried throughout the entire lifetime of the build.
 This was achieved through the Google Chrome devtools and a host of devices, from mobile to laptop and incorporating as many of the current mainstream browsers that are popular today, (Google Chrome, Firefox, Edge, Opera & Internet Explorer).

+The application failed to load the javascript file at all on Internet Explorer due to the use of Arrow functions used through the code.
+I decided that the effort needed to fix this far outweighed the need for the application to work on Internet Explorer as the browser itself is a legacy browser and not in as much circulation as the other browsers anymore.
+I did not have access to desktop/laptop version of Safari, so the project was not tested on that browser.

 Using JSHint to validate the Project's Javascript file configured to accept jQuery & ES6 New JS features, returned with two direct warnings of which I could fix.
 This automatic test of the file allowed me to see where I had missing semi-colons from block of code.
 It also returned with warnings surrounding the use of `async functions` being only natively available to ES8, however they still work as expected during my testing so I chose to not source alternative code to produce the same output to keep the JS file clean and structured efficiently.